Reclaimed Water Conservation Schedule - Nocatee

 Open Text:

-JEA is working directly with HOA and CDD landscapers and irrigation contractors to adjust watering schedules for common areas.
-These adjustments help manage water pressure across the community and ensure more efficient system performance for all customers.
+JEA is working directly with HOA and CDD landscapers and irrigation contractors to modify watering schedules for common areas.
+These changes help control water pressure across the community and improve system efficiency for all customers.

 Accordion Item